 For When Dinner Parties Become the New Frat Parties

 Adulthood can be defined as a long series of dinner invitations, so preparing the graduate for post-pandemic hosting is a practical skill they’ll thank you for later.
-A set of cloth dinner napkins with a youthful twist and ceramic dinnerware (for both pasta parties and midday sandwiches) make up the foundation for any adult kitchen, while basic wineglasses and a sculptural corkscrew help curate a celebratory vibe.
+A set of cloth dinner napkins with a youthful twist and ceramic dinnerware (for both pasta parties and midday sandwiches) make up the foundation for any adult kitchen, while quirky wineglasses and a sculptural corkscrew help curate a celebratory vibe.
 If you want to gift something that will stand out on their new countertops, opt for a colorful ceramic bowl to show off farmers’ market finds or a simple Bluetooth speaker to set the dinner party mood.

 For When the Workplace Replaces the Library

 Let’s face it, some of those graduating this year won’t end up working in an office.
 If that’s the case for your alum, a present to prep their desk at home is the way to go.
-A coffee subscription and a gorgeous brass pour-over stand will ensure they’re amply caffeinated.
-Wireless headphones are equally essential for blocking out a loud roommate during an important Zoom meeting.
+A coffee subscription and espressos on demand will ensure they’re amply caffeinated.
+Noise-canceling wireless headphones are equally essential for blocking out a loud roommate during an important Zoom meeting.
 Or go all out with a space-saving bookshelf complete with words of wisdom—a best-seller aimed at creating a fulfilling life and a guide to homemaking edited by Domino Kids’s former editorial director, Alex Redgrave, say.
-But if you really want to wow—and splurge—this is the chicest version of a swivel chair we’ve ever seen.
+But if you really want to wow—and splurge—give them a desk chair that‘s so chic we can hardly believe it’s office furniture.